perltidy/perltidy/t/snippets/README.md

 correctly at installation but they are by no means exhaustive.
 Thorough testing of perltidy must be done against a very large body of perl code.

-Run 'make' anytime to see if recent code changes have changed the perltidy formatting.
+Run 'make' after any changes or additions to see if recent code changes have changed the perltidy formatting.

 Folder 'tmp' contains the the most recent formatting results.
 Folder 'expect' contains the previous expected output of perltidy.